AI Image Has a Fake Watermark or Garbled Signature

-You look at the bottom corner of your beautifully generated image and see a smudge that looks like a watermark — usually unreadable text, a Shutterstock-style logo silhouette, or what looks like a signature in a corner.
-Sometimes it’s a clearly visible “shutterstock” or “getty” word; more often it’s a vague watermark-shape ghost.
+You look at the bottom corner of a clean-looking generation and there’s a smudge shaped like a watermark: usually unreadable text, a Shutterstock-style logo silhouette, or what looks like a scrawled signature.
+Occasionally it’s a legible “shutterstock” or “getty” word; more often it’s a vague watermark-shaped ghost.

-This is training-data residue.
-The model was trained on millions of stock photos that had watermarks, and it learned that “professional photo” sometimes comes with a watermark-shaped artifact.
-It’s reproducing the shape even though there’s no real watermark behind it.
+This is training-data residue, not a tracking watermark.
+The model was trained on millions of stock photos that carried watermarks, so it learned that “professional photo” sometimes comes with a watermark-shaped artifact.
+It reproduces the shape even though there’s no real logo or attribution behind it.
+(This is unrelated to invisible provenance watermarks like Google’s SynthID or C2PA metadata, which are a separate topic and can’t be removed by re-prompting.)

 Common causes